Skip to main content

 • Functional incontinence: leakage due to mental status, many times is accompanied by fecal incontinence

 If your patients are suffering from incontinence of any kind, it’s important to listen to their concerns and educate them on behavioral and lifestyle changes they can make to help lessen their symptoms.
-“It’s best to start with conservative management when addressing urinary incontinence,” said Dr. Chong.
+“It’s best to start with conservative management when addressing urinary incontinence,” said an IMG urogynecologist.
 “Ask them questions about how often they visit the bathroom, how much water they drink and if they ingest any bladder irritants.
 Depending on their responses, you can advise patients to empty their bladder more frequently, drink less water, avoid irritants and perform pelvic floor muscle exercises, so they’re less likely to leak.”

 Topics: Obstetrics & Gynecology, Women's Health